-- Is it possible at this point in time, March 2019, was 10 261 Q. 14.17 11 actually the high watermark of your knowledge about 12 Mr. O'Brien, because you are preparing your GMC 13 referral?
+- Is it possible at this point in time, March 2019, was 10 261 Q. 14:17 11 actually the high watermark of your knowledge about 12 Mr. O'Brien, because you are preparing your GMC 13 referral?
 You've read the MHPS, you've had a look around all the relevant data.
-It could be suggested to 14 you, and I will suggest, that if anyone knew the whole 15 14:17 picture as was possible to be available without 16 17 actually speaking to anything else from a paper review, 18 it was you.
-So would that have informed your referral, 19 or do you think maybe now looking back that other actions should have been taken given the clear 20 14:18 indication of potential patient harm?
-21 22 The information that I had stretched back to 2016 with Α. 23 the beginning of the approach into Maintaining High 24 Professional Standards.
-Until, I think, we got June/July 2020, a lot of the information that 25 14.18 had gone before that I was completely blind to it.
-It 26 - had gone before that I was completely blind to it.
+It could be suggested to 14 you, and I will suggest, that if anyone knew the whole 15 14:17 16 picture as was possible to be available without actually speaking to anything else from a paper review, 17 18 it was you.
+So would that have informed your referral, 19 or do you think maybe now looking back that other 20 actions should have been taken given the clear 14:18 21 indication of potential patient harm?
+22 The information that I had stretched back to 2016 with Α. the beginning of the approach into Maintaining High 23 24 Professional Standards.
+Until, I think, we got June/July 2020, a lot of the information that 25 14.18 - had gone before that I was completely blind to it.
 It had not been shared to me.
 I maybe had snippets of things, but nothing very comprehensive.
-On the face of it, it looked like this doctor had been difficult to manage for a long time and had got into difficulties 1 2 since 2015/2016, and, again, the narrative at that time 3 was if the administration processes could be sorted out, that would get him back on track again.
+On the face of it, it looked like this doctor had been difficult to manage for a long time and had got into difficulties 1 2 since 2015/2016, and, again, the narrative at that time was if the administration processes could be sorted 3 out, that would get him back on track again.
 4 Right?
 5 In hindsight, knowing now what I know, these 14:18 difficulties were going back to at least 2009 and that, 6 7 actually, you know, these were symptoms of something 8 else, not what they looked to be on the face of it.
-I think I would have approached it differently.
-9 I do think if I had known then what I know now, my approach 10 14:19 11 to this would definitely have been different.
+9 I think I would have approached it differently.
+I do think if I had known then what I know now, my approach 10 14:19 11 to this would definitely have been different.
 Right?
-But I also think, in fairness, the one person in all of 12 13 the middle of this who knew his entire history was 14 Mr. O'Brien.
-Again we were relying, I think wrongly at 15 this point in time, on his probity and honesty in 14:19 16 relation to letting us know if he wasn't doing the things we asked him to do, and at no time did he 17 18 present that information.
-19 262 The next sequential email for the purposes of this Q.

-engagement is TRU-252529.
-It is an email from you sent 14:19 20 on 8th October 2019.
-You'll see your name at the top 21 22 of it and the date 8th October 2019 from you to Mark Haynes, Melanie McClements, Dr. Khan and Siobhán Hynds, 23 24 subject AOB-oversight meeting.
-Attachment, urgent, AOB 25 concerns, urgent, oversight meeting request, action 14.20 plan.
+12 But I also think, in fairness, the one person in all of 13 the middle of this who knew his entire history was Mr. O'Brien.
+Again we were relying, I think wrongly at 14 this point in time, on his probity and honesty in 15 14:19 16 relation to letting us know if he wasn't doing the things we asked him to do, and at no time did he 17 18 present that information.
+19 262 Q. The next sequential email for the purposes of this 20 engagement is TRU-252529.
+It is an email from you sent 14:19 21 on 8th October 2019.
+You'll see your name at the top of it and the date 8th October 2019 from you to Mark 22 Haynes, Melanie McClements, Dr. Khan and Siobhán Hynds, 23 subject AOB-oversight meeting.
+Attachment, urgent, AOB concerns, urgent, oversight meeting request, action plan.
 You have written this.
-I'll read it out for the 26 27 transcript?
+I'll read it out for the transcript?